 The nearest railway station to Little Bytham and Castle Bytham is located in Stamford.
 Stamford being a market town located five or six miles to the south of the two villages.
 The station can be found close to the centre of the town, near the town bridge and behind the George Hotel.

-Stamford railway station is managed by East Midlands Trains.
-The line through Stamford is served by East Midlands Trains and Cross Country Trains.
-Although the station is managed by East Midlands Trains most of the trains serving the station are operated by Cross Country Trains.
+Stamford railway station is managed by East Midlands Railway.
+The line through Stamford is served by East Midlands Railway and Cross Country Trains.
+Although the station is managed by East Midlands Railway most of the trains serving the station are operated by Cross Country Trains.

 Cross Country Trains operate a service between Birmingham, to the west, and Peterborough, Cambridge and Stansted Airport, to the east.
 The service operates throughout the day and evening on an hourly basis in each direction with additional services at peak-times.
 Major stations the service operates between are ….
 Birmingham New Street, Coleshill Parkway, Nuneaton, Leicester Melton Mowbray, Oakham, Stamford, Peterborough, March, Ely, Cambridge, Audley End and Stansted Airport.